schmettow/New_Stats/docs/Classic_linear_models.md

-### Conditional multiple regression {#CMRM}
+### Conditional multiple regression {#cmrm}

-In section [#LRM] we have seen how the relationship between predictor and outcome variable can be modelled as a linear term.
+In section \@ref(lrm) we have seen how the relationship between predictor and outcome variable can be modelled as a linear term.
 We analysed the relationship between age and ToT in the (fictional) BrowsingAB case and over both designs combined and observed just a faint decline in performance, which also seemed to take a wavey form.

 It is commonly held that older people tend to have lower performance than younger users.
 A number of factors are called responsible, such as: slower processing speed, lower working memory capacity, lower motor speed and visual problems.
 All these capabilities interact with properties of designs, such as legibility, visual simplicity and how well the interaction design is mapped to a user's task.
 It is not such a stretch to assume that designs can differ in how much performance degrades with age.